Iron Mountain – Western Europe

 A comprehensive roll-out plan ensured that everyone – drivers and their line managers – knew why the company was investing in this technology and what the benefits would be to them.
 Weekly calls with the telematics vendor ensure that managers understand the data that is generated and are in a position to do something with it – employees who meet the required driving-safety standards are rewarded and further help is provided to any drivers who fall short.

-All drivers receive in-house Driver CPC courses and each driver is risk profiled against many areas of road safety, driving licence history, vehicle incident history, telemetry scores, tachograph and road traffic violations.
-This is a combination of on-line and in-cab driving assessments undertaken by the five dedicated in-house driver trainers.
+Iron Mountain invests in its drivers.
+They all receive in-house Driver CPC courses and each driver is risk profiled against many areas of road safety, driving licence history, vehicle incident history, telemetry scores, Tachograph and road traffic violations.
+This is a combination of on-line and in-cab driving assessments undertaken by the dedicated in-house driver trainers.

 The Driver Behaviour Telematics system gives drivers real time alerts in the cab via a small green yellow and red display so they can monitor their own driving.
 Incidents and violations are recorded and a driver report compiled via a web-based link for the manager to debrief with the driver.